The-Wishlist-Co/docs/ordersSvcApi.md

 `acceptsMarketing` - boolean - option to enable of disable marketing notifications.

 `appliedDiscounts` - [applied discounts](Common_Fields/appliedDiscounts.md) - array - All discounds and applicable promotional offers etc are enabled here.
-This contains :
+This contains:

 `appliedTaxes` - array - All applicable taxes are enabled here.
-This contains :
+This contains:

 - `amount` -
 - `amountInCent` -